Dirtywave Tracker Tips from Red Means Recording

 - Set Pattern

-in the song editor view) - Go to
+00in the Song arrangement to patternFE(FEin the song editor view) - Go to

-Edit > Chain FE
+Edit > Chain FE. - Add

-in the first 4 rows of the chain's phrase selection.
+FEin the first 4 rows of the chain's phrase selection.
 Each slot makes a bar. - Use these spacer chains to prevent musical information overlapping between segments

-Chain: Mute Instrument Phrase (Kill Command)
+2. FD Chain: Mute Instrument Phrase (Kill Command)

 -